danivijay/awesome/README.md

 ## Web-Development

-- [Awesome PHP](https://github.com/ziadoz/awesome-php) - AA curated list of amazingly awesome PHP libraries, resources and shiny things.
+- [Awesome PHP](https://github.com/ziadoz/awesome-php) - A curated list of amazingly awesome PHP libraries, resources and shiny things.

+## Linux

+- [Awesome Linux](https://github.com/aleksandar-todorovic/awesome-linux) - We all know that Linux is awesome, but here's a list of especially awesome things related to the Linux ecosystem.

 ## License